andejong/nautdejong/README.md

 ``` bash
 $ npm run dev
 ```
-The website is now available to view at <nautdejong.local.betaserver.nl>.
+The website is now available to view at <http://nautdejong.local.betaserver.nl/>.
-Styles and scripts are served by Webpack from <nautdejong.local.betaserver.nl:8081>.
+Styles and scripts are served by Webpack from <http://nautdejong.local.betaserver.nl:8081/>.
 When you modify a Javascript or Sass file while the watcher is running, Webpack will reload the webpage automatically and apply the changes.
 To exit the watcher use <kbd>Ctrl</kbd> + <kbd>C</kbd>.